Seerenbach Falls: Cascades

 The waterfalls are numbered Seerenbach Falls I, II and III from top to bottom.
 The upper cascade has a height of 50 m, the middle one of 305 m, and the lower one of 190 m, for a total of 585 m.
 Seerenbach Falls II are the second-highest waterfall in Switzerland, after the Mürrenbach Fall, with a height of 417 m (in terms of water volume, the Rhine Falls are the largest in Switzerland).

 Rinquelle

 The Rinquelle is a karst spring that joins Seerenbach Fall III in the Seerenbach canyon.
 Behind it, there is a river cave system that was explored between 1953 and 1981.
 The waterfall of the Rinquelle is 48 m high.

 Transport

 The waterfalls are a popular site on the hiking trail from Weesen to Quinten.
-Quinten can be rached by a ferry from Murg (with connecting trains at Murg railway station) and by boat lines of the Schiffsbetrieb Walensee from any other lakeside town.
+Quinten can be reached by a ferry from Murg (with connecting trains at Murg railway station) and by boat lines of the Schiffsbetrieb Walensee from any other lakeside town.
 Weesen is linked by a bus line to Ziegelbrücke railway station.